scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Other Data-Plane Security Risks

-Besides trying to violate the path authorization property, adversaries can also attempt to manipulate the forwarding process itself.
+Besides trying to violate the path authorization property, adversaries can also attempt to manipulate the forwarding process itself to hijack traffic onto a path that is different from the intended forwarding path selected by the source endpoint.
 The adversary can be either off- or on-path.
 Both cases are described here.

-### On-Path Attacks
+### On-Path Adversary

-In the case of an on-path attack, the attacker sits in the middle of the path between the source endpoint and the destination endpoint and is able to intercept the data packets that are being forwarded.
+When an adversary sits on the path between the source and destination endpoint, it is able to intercept the data packets that are being forwarded.
 Possible on-path attacks in the data plane are modifications of the SCION path header and SCION address header, thus forcing the packets to travel along paths that may bring the attacker specific advantages.
 The following subsections provide more details on this kind of on-path data plane attacks.

 Also in SCION, an on-path adversary can always simply drop packets.
 This kind of attack is fundamental and generally cannot be prevented.